thegooddocsproject/chronologue/README.md

 # Chronologue documentation

 This branch contains the Chronologue documentation.
-To document Chronologue, we use the static site generator [docusaurus](https://docusaurus.io/).
+To document Chronologue, we use the static site generator [Hugo](https://gohugo.io/) along with the [Tufte theme](https://themes.gohugo.io/themes/hugo-tufte/).
-We chose docusaurus for its ability to be highly customized since we want to provide additional commentary to **what** is good about the documentation.
+We chose Hugo to comply with the standard tech stack in the Good Docs project.
+It is relatively easy to learn and has a large community.
+Tufte was a good fit for our needs, since it allows adding comments next to the content.
+We want to showcase good docs and explain what makes them great.

 ## Directory structure in a nutshell
 ```